 Year is from April 1 to the following March 31.

-Reports are submitted to Private Vocational Training, Alberta Advanced Education and Technology for licensing purposes.
+Reports are submitted to the Private Career Colleges branch of Alberta Advanced Education for licensing purposes.

 Emergency Services Academy Ltd. ("ESA") is committed to providing an EMT/PCP program that will produce a confident and competent Emergency Medical Services field practitioner.

 ESA Graduates and Employment

-Graduates from the ESA Emergency Medical Technician (EMT/PCP) Program are working for EMS and Fire services across Canada, including:
+Graduates from the ESA EMT/PCP Program are working for EMS and Fire services across Canada, including:

 - 911 Industrial Response, Grande Prairie AB